lucavenir/go_router_riverpod/README.md

 - @[anyone] who has ever contributed in here
 - @[the whole riverpod discord community] for the discussions we've enjoyed around this problem
 - @rrousselGit for creating this _great_ ecosystem!

+Special thanks to @AhmedLSayed9 for showing a great simplification!

 ## Is there something _without_ codegen or / and hooks?